Five buy-out firms to bid for Iceland - sources

 Analysts expect a winning offer to value Iceland at 1.3 billion to 1.5 billion pounds.

-BC Partners BCPRT.UL, Cinven CINV.UL, Blackstone (BX.N), TPG TPG.UL and Bain will square up against supermarket groups Asda, owned by retail giant Wal-Mart (WMT.N), and Wm Morrison (MRW.L) the people said.
+BC Partners, Cinven, Blackstone (BX.N), TPG and Bain will square up against supermarket groups Asda, owned by retail giant Wal-Mart (WMT.N), and Wm Morrison (MRW.L) the people said.

 The retailers are also expected to bid for the full stake, but would have to sell off some of the stores to satisfy competition authorities.